Romerike

 Romerike is a traditional district located north-east of Oslo, in what is today south-eastern Norway.
-It consists of the Viken municipalities Lillestrøm, Lørenskog, Nittedal, Rælingen and Aurskog-Høland in the southern end (Nedre Romerike), and Ullensaker, Gjerdrum, Nannestad, Nes, Eidsvoll and Hurdal in the northern end (Øvre Romerike).
+It consists of the Akershus municipalities Lillestrøm, Lørenskog, Nittedal, Rælingen and Aurskog-Høland in the southern end (Nedre Romerike), and Ullensaker, Gjerdrum, Nannestad, Nes, Eidsvoll and Hurdal in the northern end (Øvre Romerike).

 Etymology

 The Old Norse form of the name was Raumaríki, but the name must be much older (see below).
-The first element is the genitive plural of raumr m ("person from Romerike"); the final element is ríki n ("kingdom, reich"; cf. Ringerike, Rånrike).
+The first element is the genitive plural of raumr m ("person from Romerike"); the final element is ríki n ("realm"; cf. Ringerike, Rånrike).
 In the Hversu Noregr byggdist and in Thorsteins saga Víkingssonar, the name is attributed to the mythical king Raum the Old (Raumr inn gamli).
 According to the latter saga, the members of the family were big and ugly, and because of this big and ugly people were called "great Raumar".

+The linguistic similarity to Romerriket is entirely coincidental.

 History

 The name Romerike may be derived ultimately from Raum elfr, which was an old name for the Glomma river.

 Before the unification of Norway by King Harald Fairhair, Romerike was a petty kingdom.
 It had its age of greatness between the 5th and 7th centuries.
 The 6th century Goth scholar Jordanes wrote in his Getica about a tribe located in Scandza which he named the Raumarici and which seems to be the same name as Raumariki, the old name for Romerike.

 In Beowulf and Widsith, the tribe is mentioned as the warlike Heaðo-Reamas (i.e. battling Reamas, for the correspondence between Reamas and Raumar compare Geatas and Gautar).

 Snorri Sturluson relates in his Heimskringla that it was ruled by the semi-legendary Swedish kings, Sigurd Hring and Ragnar Lodbrok during the 8th century.

 In the 9th century, Halfdan the Black, the father of King Harald Fairhair, subdued the area by defeating and killing the previous ruler, Sigtryg, in battle.
 He then defeated Sigtryg's brother and successor Eystein in a series of battles.

 After the death of Halfdan the Black, Romerike submitted to the Swedish king Erik Eymundsson.
 However, it was forcibly conquered by Harald Fairhair who spent a summer there, to ensure that Romerike was integrated into his newly-created kingdom of Norway.